VSkin

 Doppler phase

-Doppler and Gamma Doppler skins come in phases (Phase 1 to 4, plus the rarer Ruby, Sapphire, Black Pearl and Emerald) that change the dominant color.
+Doppler and Gamma Doppler skins come in phases (Phase 1 to 4, plus the rarer Ruby, Sapphire, Black Pearl and Emerald) that change the dominant colour.
 The phase strongly affects a skin's value.

 StatTrak